vladimirtudor22/QA_Selenium/readme.md

   - Confirm smooth navigation through pages and product categories.

 - **Test Scenarios:**

+  - **Test 1: Search Functionality:**

-  - Test the search functionality.
+    - Perform a search for a sample product.
+    - **Expected Outcome:**
+      - Search results displayed correctly.

+  - **Test 2: Filtering and Sorting:**

-  - Test filtering and sorting options.
+    - Apply filters and sorting options on search results.
+    - **Expected Outcome:**
+      - Results are appropriately filtered and sorted.

+  - **Test 3: Navigation through Categories:**
-  - Test navigation through different categories.
+    - Navigate through different product categories.
+    - **Expected Outcome:**
+      - Smooth navigation without errors.

 ### 2. Account Management

 - **Objective:**

-  - Validate authentication and registration processes.
-  - Verify the account management process including address, payment details, and delivery options.
+  - Validate the absence of account creation and authentication.

 - **Test Scenarios:**

-  - Test account authentication.
-  - Test account registration.
-  - Test updating account information.
+  - **Test 1: Account Creation:**

+    - Attempt to create an account (which is not possible in this context).
+    - **Expected Outcome:**
+      - Account creation feature is not available.

+  - **Test 2: Account Authentication:**
+    - Attempt to authenticate to an existing account (which is not possible in this context).
+    - **Expected Outcome:**
+      - Account authentication feature is not available.

 ### 3. Shopping Cart

 - **Objective:**

   - Validate adding and removing items from the shopping cart.
   - Verify the calculation of the total and taxes.
   - Confirm the order completion process.

 - **Test Scenarios:**

+  - **Test 1: Adding Items to Cart:**

-  - Test adding items to the shopping cart.
+    - Add a sample product to the shopping cart.
+    - **Expected Outcome:**
+      - Product is added to the cart correctly.

+  - **Test 2: Removing Items from Cart:**

-  - Test removing items from the shopping cart.
+    - Remove a sample product from the cart.
+    - **Expected Outcome:**
+      - Product is removed from the cart correctly.

+  - **Test 3: Cart Total Calculation:**
-  - Test cart total calculation.
+    - Add multiple products to the cart and verify total calculation.
+    - **Expected Outcome:**
+      - Total is calculated accurately.

 ### 4. Order Process